 When the thermostat switch is set on HEAT and the fan is set on AUTO, and there is a call for heat, a circuit is completed between terminals R and W of the thermostat.
 When the proper amount of combustion air is being provided, the pressure switch will close, the ignition control provides a 17-second ignitor warm-up period, the gas valve then opens, the gas starts to flow, ignition occurs and the flame sensor begins its sensing function.
-The blower motor will energize 30 seconds after the gas valve opens, if a flame is detected.
-Normal furnace operation will continue until the thermostat circuit between R and W is opened, which causes the ignition system and gas valve to de-energize and the burner flames to be extinguished.
-The vent motor will operate for 15 seconds and the blower motor will operate for the amount of time set by the fanoff delay jumper located on the control board.
-See Figure 39.
-The heating cycle is now complete, and ready for the start of the next heating cycle.
+The furnace fires on high fire for 10 seconds, then it switches to low fire unless there is a heating call present on W2.
+The blower motor energizes 30 seconds after the gas valve opens if a flame is detected.
+Normal furnace operation continues until the thermostat circuit between R and W is opened, which causes the ignition system and gas valve to de-energize and the burner flames to be extinguished.
+The vent motor operates for 15 seconds, and the blower motor operates for the amount of time set by the fan-off delay dip switches located on the control board.
+See Figure 40.
+The heating cycle is now complete and ready for the start of the next heating cycle.

 If the flame is not detected within 7 seconds of the gas valve opening, the gas valve is shut off and a retry operation begins.
-Also, if the flame is lost for 2 seconds during the 10-second stabilization period, the gas valve is shut off and a retry operation begins.
 During a retry operation, the vent motor starts a 15 second inter-purge and the ignitor warm-up time is extended to 27 seconds.
 If the flame is established for more than 10 seconds after ignition during a retry, the control will clear the ignition attempt (retry) counter.
 If three retries occur during a call for heat, the furnace will shut down for one hour.
 If at the end of the one hour shut down there is a call for heat, the furnace will initiate a normal start cycle.
 If the problem has not been corrected the furnace will again lockout after three retries.

 A momentary loss of gas supply, flame blowout, or a faulty flame probe circuit will result in a disruption in the flame and be sensed within 1.0 seconds.
 The gas valve will de-energize and the control will begin a recycle operation.
 A normal ignition sequence will begin after a 15 second inter-purge.
-If during the five recycles the gas supply does not return, or the fault condition is not corrected the ignition control will lock-out for 60 minutes.
+If during the five recycles the gas supply does not return, or the fault condition is not corrected the ignition control will lockout for 60 minutes.